Giant telescope to explore far reaches of cosmos

 There is already infrastructure in South Africa and Australia, including radio telescope dishes that were built as precursors to the new array.
 They will now be incorporated into the SKA.

-The consortium estimates that the decision to split the project will add about 10 percent to the 350 million euro budget for the first phase of construction.
+The consortium estimates that the decision to split the project will add about 10 percent to the 350 million euro ($440 million) budget for the first phase of construction.

-When completed in 2024 the telescope will be made up of 3,000 dishes, each 15 metres (50 feet) wide, together with many more antennae, that together will give a receiver surface area of a square kilometre.
+When completed in 2024 the telescope will be made up of 3,000 dishes, each 15 meters (50 feet) wide, together with many more antennae, that together will give a receiver surface area of a square kilometer.

 Scanning the sky 10,000 times faster and with 50 times the sensitivity of any other telescope, it will be able to see 10 times further into the universe and detect signals that are 10 times older.